-A UA licensed vendor is a business or corporation that is approved to print and produce merchandise that bears the University of Arizona marks.
-Being a licensed vendor means that you abide by the university's Labor Code of Conduct, have a royalty reporting structure in place, you are part of a select group of vendors in that product category, and you produce quality merchandise that is associated with the UA brand.
+A University of Arizona licensed vendor is a business or corporation that is approved to print and produce merchandise that bears the University's marks.
+Being a licensed vendor means that you abide by the University's Labor Code of Conduct, have a royalty reporting structure in place, are part of a select group of vendors in that product category, and produce quality merchandise that is associated with the University's brand.
 The Office of Trademarks & Licensing manages this ever-evolving list of licensed vendors.

 If your company only sells finished products and does not produce, alter, repackage, or finish collegiate products in any way, you are not required to have a license.
 Retailers should ensure that the collegiate products they purchase are produced by licensed vendors.
 Retailers who wish to screen or embroider their own products or source the products from an associated company must obtain a collegiate license.
 Visit clc.com for more information on becoming licensed.

 The licensing process can vary in length due to a number of factors outlined on IMGCL's Licensing Info page.
 Because the Restricted Licensee application process is streamlined, it is generally much faster.
 The Standard and Local application processes take varying amounts of time to complete based on the number of institutions being sought.
 Generally, the fewer the number of institutions requested, the more expeditious the application process.
 In the spirit of fairness, we cannot accommodate “rush” requests as all requests are treated equally and on a first-come, first-served basis.

 The University's licensing agent, the IMG College Licensing, has extensive information on their website detailing collegiate licensing.
 These web pages, combined with this FAQs section and the IMGCL’s FAQs section, should answer most of the questions you may have about the licensing process.
 Additional questions can be directed via email to email@example.com.